adobe/aio-cli-plugin-api-mesh/README.md

 # Sources Registry

-Source registry is collection of the predefined sources (API mesh configuration) that are created for resolve specific use cases.
-The source can be installed for customer specific API mesh configuration.
+Source registry is a collection of predefined sources (API mesh source configurations) that are created to solve specific use cases.
+The source can be installed for customer-specific API mesh configuration.

-To submit new source, please follow instruction that is provided in the [Source Registry](https://github.com/adobe/api-mesh-sources/) repository.
+To submit a new source, please follow the instructions provided in the [Source Registry](https://github.com/adobe/api-mesh-sources/) repository.

 ## Commands